Causes, Examples, and Solutions to Employee Attrition in 2024

 The Twist: Voluntary vs. Involuntary Attrition

-There are two main flavors of attrition:
+There are two main types of attrition:

 1. Voluntary Attrition: This happens when employees leave on their own accord.
 Maybe they're chasing greener pastures, or perhaps the shoe just doesn't fit anymore.